-- 9.4.a All homes shall provide at least one (1) well-lighted and ventilated living or recreational room and dining room for the use of residents. - 9.4.b Combination dining and recreational rooms are acceptable but must be large enough to serve a dual function. - 9.4.c Dining rooms shall be of sufficient size to seat and serve all residents of the home at the same time. - 9.4.d Smoking shall be permitted only in designated areas and the home must ensure that residents who object to smoke have "smoke free" dining or recreation space.
+- (a) All homes shall provide at least one (1) well-lighted and ventilated living or recreational room and dining room for the use of residents.
+Combination dining and recreational rooms are acceptable but must be large enough to serve a dual function. - (b) Dining rooms shall be of sufficient size to seat and serve all residents of the home at the same time. - (c) Smoking shall be permitted only in designated areas and the home must ensure that residents who object to smoke have smoke-free dining and recreation spaces.